-Vasari Singers was founded nearly 40 years ago and is among the leading chamber choirs in Britain.
-Under the direction of its founder conductor Jeremy Backhouse, the chamber choir performs a wide range of repertoire from Renaissance to contemporary music.
+Vasari Singers was founded in 1980 and is regarded as one of the leading chamber choirs in Britain.
+Under the direction of its founder-conductor Jeremy Backhouse, Vasari Singers performs a wide range of repertoire from Renaissance to contemporary.

 “This talented and versatile choir deserves praise not only for its skilful singing but also for commissioning work that refreshes the British choral repertoire.”